 Theory

 As a critical theorist and scholar of Black comparative literary, visual, and cultural studies, her goal is to foreground the vibrancy of Black aesthetics without reinscribing a chimeric value to the import of Black radical intellectual and social life.
-Attending to the intersections between race and gender, violence and desire, and the nexus of the political and the fantasmatic, she deploys multidisciplinary interventions to generate alternative paradigms of thought regarding the Black intramural and revolutionary politics.
+Offering a counterpoint to affirmationist trends that promote pleasure and fugitivity as psycho-political modalities of liberation, Terrefe’s projects map the trajectory of their theorizations within multiple discourses of the unconscious whose methods of articulation and refusal cannot escape the antiblack engineering of the weltanschauung within which they are conceived.

 Her current manuscript, Impossible Blackness: Violence and the Psychic Life of Slavery, begins with a simple question: What fantasies must be harnessed in order to satisfy affective demands that elaborate racial violence into narrative of possibility?
 To address this query, her book deploys psychoanalytic interventions centering on anti-Black violence to generate alternative paradigms of thought regarding race, sex/gender, the Black intramural, and revolutionary politics.